pioner92/react-native-auto-skeleton/README.md

 <AutoSkeletonView isLoading={isLoading}>
     ...YOUR VIEWS
-  <AutoSkeletonIgnoreView> // ignore some views
+  <AutoSkeletonIgnoreView> // Content that will be ignored by the skeleton
     ...
   </AutoSkeletonIgnoreView>
 </AutoSkeletonView>